Matt Vierling Player Props: Tigers vs. Astros

 - Vierling hit .246 with 12 doubles, two triples, six home runs and 23 walks.

-- Vierling picked up an RBI in 24 of 129 games last season, with multiple RBIs in seven of them.
-He drove in three or more runs in two games.
+- In 24 of 129 games last year (18.6%), Vierling picked up an RBI, and seven of those games (5.4%) included more than one RBI.
+He had three or more RBIs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.